Kalispera Greece Santorini.

 When you have seen the excavations in Akrotiri, I recommend a visit to the Museum of Prehistoric Thira.
 This pleasant museum houses findings from Akrotiri and lies just before the square (Main Square) in Fira.
 Unfortunately, a considerable part of the findings from Akrotiri are on display at the National Archaeological Museum in Athens, but the museum is still worth a visit, for example it exhibits several marvellous frescoes and unique ceramic vases from Akrotiri.

-Museum of Prehistoric Thira in Fira.
-Santorini.
+Wall paintings in the Museum of Prehistoric Thira in Fira.

-Museum of Prehistoric Thira in Fira.
+Museum of Prehistoric Thira in Fira on Santorini.

 The frescoes of Akrotiri is nearly world famous, copies of Boxing Youth and Fisherman is available for purchase everywhere in Santorini.
 The Museum of Prehistoric Thira is open from 08:30 to 15:00 every day except Mondays.